zapier/zapier-platform/packages/cli/README-source.md

 The Zapier Platform consists of 3 npm packages that are released simultaneously.

 - [`zapier-platform-cli`](https://github.com/zapier/zapier-platform/tree/main/packages/cli) is the code that powers the `zapier` command.
 You use it most commonly with the `test`, `scaffold`, and `push` commands.
-It's installed with `npm install -g zapier-platform-cli` and does not correspond to a particular app.
+It's installed with `npm install -g zapier-platform-cli` and does not correspond to a particular integration.
-- [`zapier-platform-core`](https://github.com/zapier/zapier-platform/tree/main/packages/core) is what allows your app to interact with Zapier.
-It holds the `z` object and app tester code.
-Your app depends on a specific version of `zapier-platform-core` in the `package.json` file.
-It's installed via `npm install` along with the rest of your app's dependencies.
+- [`zapier-platform-core`](https://github.com/zapier/zapier-platform/tree/main/packages/core) is what allows your integration to interact with Zapier.
+It holds the `z` object and integration tester code.
+Your integration depends on a specific version of `zapier-platform-core` in the `package.json` file.
+It's installed via `npm install` along with the rest of your integration's dependencies.
-- [`zapier-platform-schema`](https://github.com/zapier/zapier-platform/tree/main/packages/schema) enforces app structure behind the scenes.
+- [`zapier-platform-schema`](https://github.com/zapier/zapier-platform/tree/main/packages/schema) enforces integration structure behind the scenes.
 It's a dependency of `core`, so it will be installed automatically.

 To learn more about the structure of the code (especially if you're interested in contributing), check out the `ARCHITECTURE.md` file(s).